miners-online/website/src/content/guides/free-ipa/configuring-nextcloud-to-use-freeipa.md

 The "LDAP user and group backend" app is used to provide LDAP support for Nextcloud.

-1. Go to the Nextcloud apps page and enable the "
-   LDAP user and group backend" app.
-Optionally, I recommend installing the "Write support for LDAP" and the " LDAP Contacts Backend" app.
+1. Go to the Nextcloud apps page and enable the "LDAP user and group backend" app.
+Optionally, I recommend installing the "Write support for LDAP" and the "LDAP Contacts Backend" app.

 #### 2. Configure LDAP / AD connection settings